vy-labs/amazon-cloudformation-dse/README.md

 To create a cluster run the command:

-    ./deploy.sh
+    ./deploy.sh myteststack

 This runs a python script that generates a CloudFormation template.
+It takes one argument, the name of the stack to create.
 The script then validates the template and deploys it to create a cluster.

 ## Working with a Cluster